 With Bold Subscriptions, you can choose to offer a unique subscription model that has a minimum fulfilled order configuration.
 This feature allows you to enforce a minimum number of subscriptions orders that must process before a customer can freely cancel their subscription.

-This feature requires you to operate in Single Product or Multiple Product style.
-As this feature is meant to apply to specific products you sell in your store, it is not available in Recurring Cart style.
+This feature requires you to operate in Single Product or Multiple Product mode.
+As this feature is meant to apply to specific products you sell in your store, it is not available in Recurring Cart mode.

 This feature is found when creating a Subscription Group and can be applied to a Standard Subscription, Convertible Subscription, and even Build a Box!